 Government health insurance plans give you access to basic medical services.
-You may also need private insurance to pay for things that government plans do not fully cover.
+You may also need private insurance to pay for things that government plans don’t fully cover.

 The most common types of plans are extended health plans.
 These cover costs for: